-The scope of our assurance work was limited to assurance over the following information included within Dalkin Group Sustainability Report 2023 (the Report) or reported internally to Dalkin Group only for the purpose of internal management for the period of April 1, 2022 through March 31, 2023 (the Selected Information):
+Selection information in the same work was limited to assurance over the following information included within Dalkin Group Sustainability Report 2024 (the 'Report') or reported intensity to Dalkin Group only for the purpose of internal management for the period of April 1, 2023 through March 31, 2024 (the 'Selected Information'):

-- 1) The following data through business operations of four production bases of Daikin, eight production subsidiaries within

-- Japan and 58 production subsidiaries overseas

-CO2 emissions from energy use
+- The following data through business operations of four production bases of Daikin, eight production subsidiaries within Japan and 58 production subsidiaries overseas - CO2 emissions from energy use

-HFCs and PFCs emissions
+- HFCs and PFCs emissions

-- RPCS and PTCS emissions

 Water intake and Wastewater

 Recycled materials and Waste

-VOC emissions
+- VOC emissions

-2) Release amount of PRTR (1) chemical substances through business operations of four production bases of Daikin and

-- eight production subsidiaries within Japan

-(1) Pollutant Release and Transfer Register system
+- Release amount of PRTR (1) chemical substances through business operations of four production bases of Daikin and eight production subsidiaries within Japan (1) Pollutant Release and Transfer Register system

-- 3) The following data through business operations of four production bases of Daikin
+- 3) CO2 emissions from non-energy use through the use of CaCO3 at two production bases of Daikin and one production

-- CO2 emissions from non-energy use

-CH4, N2O2, SF6 and NF3 emissions
+- subsidiary overseas

-Categories 1, 11 and 12 of Scope 3 GHG emissions accounted in line with the GHG Protocol's 'Corporate Value Chain (Scope 3) Accounting and Reporting Standard'
+4) Categories 1, 11 and 12 of Scope 3 GHG emissions accounted in line with the GHG Protocol's 'Corporate Value Chain (Scope 3) Accounting and Reporting Standard'

-The scope of our review work was limited to review about the following information included within Daikin Group Sustainability Report 2023 (the 'Report') or reported internally to Daikin Group only for the purpose of internal management for the period of April 1, 2022 through March 31, 2023 (the 'Selected Information'):
+The scope of our review work was limited to review about the following information included within Daikin Group Sustainability Report 2024 (the 'Report') or reported internally to Daikin Group only for the purpose of internal management for the period of April 1, 2023 through March 31, 2024 (the 'Selected Information'):

-- Contribution to greenhouse gas emission reduction through the spread of air conditioners and heat pumps, hot water supply systems and refrigeration systems with lower emissions - 2) Contribution to greenhouse gas emission reduction due to the use of R-32 refrigerant in air conditioners and refrigeration - systems by other companies as a result of the Daikin group's offer of free access to the patents, technical support, etc. 3) Refrigerant recovered from the market or reclaimed by the Daikin group and reclaimed refrigerant purchased by the Daikin group (in CO2 equivalent)
+- 1) Contribution to greenhouse gas emission reduction through the spread of air conditioners and heat pumps, hot water supply systems and refrigeration systems with lower emissions (2) Contribution to greenhouse gas emission reduction due to the use of R-32 refrigerant in air conditioners and refrigeration. - systems by other companies as a result of the Daikin group's offer of free access to the patents, technical support, etc. 3) Refrigerant recovered from the market or reclaimed by the Daikin group and reclaimed refrigerant purchased by the Daikin group (in CO2 equivalent)